 FUN FACTS ABOUT DIAMONDS

-Diamonds are the sparkling gemstones that are universally loved by women of every age group.
+Sparkling and brilliant, diamonds are one of the most desired gemstones on the planet.
 Here are some interesting facts about these dazzling stones...

 - Diamond is the birthstone for April.